hack-monk/yamlguard/README.md

 ### `yamlguard fix`

 Fixes indentation issues in YAML files.
-This is safe—it preserves comments and structure.
+This preserves comments and structure, but **always use `--backup`** when modifying files in-place.

+**⚠️ Safety First:**
+- Auto-fixing is powerful but can be risky on complex or large YAML files
+- Always create backups with `--backup` flag
+- Review changes with `git diff` before committing
+- Test fixed files to ensure they still work as expected
+- Consider fixing files one at a time for critical configurations

 ```bash
 yamlguard fix [paths...]
 [OPTIONS]